albertodemichelis/squirrel/doc/source/reference/api/compiler.rst

 .. c:function:: SQRESULT sq_compilebuffer(HSQUIRRELVM v, const SQChar* s, SQInteger size, const SQChar * sourcename, SQBool raiseerror)

     :param HSQUIRRELVM v: the target VM
-    :param const SQChar* s: a pointer to the buffer that has to be compiled.
+    :param SQChar * s: a pointer to the buffer that has to be compiled.
     :param SQInteger size: size in characters of the buffer passed in the parameter 's'.
-    :param const SQChar * sourcename: the symbolic name of the program (used only for more meaningful runtime errors)
+    :param SQChar * sourcename: the symbolic name of the program (used only for more meaningful runtime errors)
     :param SQBool raiseerror: if this value true the compiler error handler will be called in case of an error
     :returns: a SQRESULT.
 If the sq_compilebuffer fails nothing is pushed in the stack.
     :remarks: in case of an error the function will call the function set by sq_setcompilererrorhandler().